Why are Birkenstock size conversion charts imperfect?

 Most conversion charts make it look like the two "line up".
 Moving up one size in one system appears to be the same as moving up one size in the other.

-But that's not really true.
-American sizes are one-third of an inch apart, while European sizes are two-thirds of a centimeter, or about a quarter-inch, apart.
-An accurate conversion chart would look something like this:
+But that's not really right.
+American sizes are one-third of an inch apart while European sizes are two-thirds of a centimeter, about a quarter-inch, apart.
+A more accurate conversion chart would look something like this: